Salty Brine

-Salty Brine, born Walter Leslie Brine (August 5, 1918 – November 2, 2004), was a well-known broadcaster in Rhode Island.
+Walter Leslie Brine (August 5, 1918 – November 2, 2004), known professionally as Salty Brine, was a well-known broadcaster in Rhode Island.

 Early life

 At age 10, he lost one of his legs, attempting to jump onto a freight train near his home in Arlington, Massachusetts.
 In later life, he would visit hospitals to encourage other children who had lost limbs.